Advancement Via Individual Determination (AVID)

 The Advanced Placement (AP) Program is a cooperative educational endeavor of the College Board and high schools.
 Based on the fact that many young people can complete college-level studies in their secondary schools, it represents a desire of schools and colleges to foster such experiences.
 Advanced Placement serves three groups: students who wish to pursue college-level studies while still in secondary school, schools that desire to offer these opportunities, and colleges that wish to encourage and recognize such achievement.
 Students will be notified about the honors/AP application process and timeline during the course registration process.
 For more information please visit collegeboard.com/apstudents.

 The Migrant Education Program (MEP) is a federally funded program designed to provide supplementary educational and support services to children and youth of migrant families, ages 3-21.
 Migrant Education provides educational/instructional, health, preschool, parent education, and outreach services to eligible families.
-Please call Learning Support Services at (916) 686-7712 for more information.
+Please call School Improvement Support at (916) 686-7712 for more information.

 Native American Education

 The Native American Education Program provides special educational services to American Indian and Alaska Native children.
 These services include school based tutoring assistance, presentation of Native American cultural classes during regular day and after school, and outreach to parents of students who have not met grade level requirements or who are at risk.
 American Indian and Alaska Native students, K-12, may participate in this program.
 Families and students become eligible for services through completing and submitting an eligibility form for each child.
 Please call the Native American Education Program Educator at (916) 686-7712 for this eligibility form or for more information.